-If you’ve never had a mint mojito coffee drink from California’s Philz Coffee, now is a great time to start!
+If you have never had a mint mojito coffee drink from California’s Philz Coffee, now is a great time to start!
 This drink is creamy, minty, and a little bit sweet — with plenty of strong coffee flavor, too.

 Scroll down to see our simple mint mojito coffee recipe, complete with guided steps and a few handy brewing tips.
-You’ll be enjoying a delicious summer treat in no time!
+You will be enjoying a delicious summer treat in no time!

 Mint Mojito Coffee